 Easily maintained

-Direct reading of IRI is calculated without using QCS model.
+Direct reading of IRI is calculated without using the QCS model.

-To determine road roughness usually 200 measurements are made.
-The Merlin reading is converted to IRI scale using ‘Calibration scale’.
+To determine road roughness, usually, 200 measurements are made.
+The Merlin reading is converted to an IRI scale using the 'Calibration scale.'

-The sensitivity of the IRI scale varies with wavelength and IRI is the highest for waves of around to meter.
-The sensitivity of the Merlin is also high at these waves that’s why it is good estimates for IRI.
+The sensitivity of the IRI scale varies with wavelength, and IRI is the highest for waves of around to meter.
+The sensitivity of the Merlin is also high at these waves.
+That's why it is reasonable to estimate for IRI.
 (M.A.Cudil 1996).

-Following factors have to be taken into consideration while Merlin is used to take roughness measurements,
+Following factors have to be taken into consideration while Merlin is used to taking roughness measurements,

 Take 200 readings per chart.

 Take measurements with the wheel in its normal position.
-These regular spaced measurements give the most representative result.
+These regularly spaced measurements give the most representative result.

-Figure 2.4 shows MERLIN device.
+Figure 2.4 shows the MERLIN device.

 Cons: